-We all need to take time off work from time to time, and as an employer, you must encourage a healthy work-life balance for your employees.
-In addition to this, you need to make sure that your employees receive the correct holiday pay and allowance.
-Failure to do this will lead to burnout, and a high staff turnover rate.
+We all need to take time off work from time to time.
+As an employer, you should encourage a healthy work-life balance for your employees.
+This means ensuring that they receive statutory holiday pay and their full holiday entitlement.
+Failure to do this could lead to burnout and a high staff turnover rate.

-In this article, we will explain to you what holiday pay is, who is entitled to it, how to calculate it and how HR software can help you to manage your payroll.
+In this article, we will explain the rules around paid holidays in the UK, who is entitled to holiday pay, how to calculate it, the rules regarding holiday pay and overtime, carryover holiday, commonly asked questions, and how HR software can help you to manage the entire process.

 Table of Contents